mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Signal Coverage Maps Using Measurements and Machine Learning/README.md

 Suggested steps:

-1. Locate signal measurement datasets such as those provided by mobile data analytics companies
+1. Locate signal strength measurement data sets.
+One portal of wireless data which may help is [CRAWDAD](https://crawdad.org/keyword-signal-strength.html).
+An example data set is available from [mySignals](http://www.mysignals.gr/research.php).
-2. Research data-driven techniques using machine learning for defining propagation models from measurements
+2. Research data-driven techniques used to predict coverage maps from signal strength measurements.
+In particular, study [City-Wide Signal Strength Maps: Prediction with Random Forests](https://dl.acm.org/doi/fullHtml/10.1145/3308558.3313726).
-3. Design and implement propagation models in MATLAB using the measurements data
+3. Design and implement data-driven propagation models in MATLAB using the measurements data.
+Using the paper mentioned above as a guide, implement one model as a baseline using geospatial interpolation techniques, and implement another model using machine learning techniques such as random forests.
-4. Generate coverage maps using your propagation models and compare your results against theoretical propagation models
+4. Generate coverage maps using your propagation models and compare your results against theoretical propagation models which are available in Communications Toolbox.

 ## Background Material